Competition: US & Canada

 Her first film won an award from the British Arts Council, and her second was given a full production grant from Channel 4 Television UK and the British Arts Council.
 Among other awards and honors, Raphan has received three residencies at MacDowell (2004, 2005, and 2006) and a grant from the New York Foundation for the Arts (2014), to undertake a mentorship with filmmaker Alan Berliner.

-Recently, Raphan has become increasingly engaged with the politics of literacy and motivated by a desire to give girls and women greater voice and confidence.
+Recently, Raphan became increasingly engaged with the politics of literacy and motivated by a desire to give girls and women greater voice and confidence.
 Funded by a 2018 grant from the Lower Manhattan Cultural Council and New York State Foundation for the Arts, Raphan ran a hands-on language and literacy workshop for families in collaboration with the New York Public Library.
 The content for this was inspired by research for her Emily Dickinson film, Up to Astonishment.
-She is currently ensconced in her next ‘genius’ film.